Services

 Does max.poll.records affect how Kafka batches messages?

-• max.poll.records is an application level config and just affects how many records are returned on each call of poll.
+max.poll.records is an application level config and just affects how many records are returned on each call of poll.
 This does not affect the actual message fetching from the broker to the consumer.
-The Kafka consumer fetches the batch(es) from the broker, buffers them in memory and gives you as many messages as it gets per poll call.
+The Kafka consumer fetches the batch(es) from the broker and buffers them in memory.
+Each poll returns records from this buffer up to the limit specified by max.poll.records.
+The purpose of max.poll.records is to have a reliable upper bound on the processing time and ensure the consumer stays within max.poll.interval.ms and is not accidentally marked dead.

 What does fetch.max.bytes actually control?